Why Don’t Edibles Work for Me?

 If you aren't getting your desired high from edibles, you may simply not be taking enough THC.

-While it is advised to take only a small portion of an edible in order to gauge how well you will react, this can mean dosing may be too low to produce an effect.
+While it is advised to take only a small portion of an edible in order to gauge how well you will react, this can mean that dosing may be too low to produce an effect.

 High THC tolerance